-She sat on a chair in the first row opposite to the lectern.
+She sat on a wooden chair in the first row opposite the lectern.
 They had not taken notice of her elusive presence until the violent and doomful voice resonated inside the sanctuary.
-As she spoke, she remained immobile, a shy pale light, which had sneaked inside through a cracked stained-glass window, falling athwart on her ecclesiastic black garb and the black grenadine gossamer covering her face except the eyes.
+As she spoke, she remained immobile; a different kind of pale, almost shy light, which had sneaked inside the church through a cracked stained-glass window, fell athwart on her ecclesiastical black garb and the black grenadine gossamer covering her face except the eyes.

 “Who are you?”
 Jovian timorously asked.

 “Let’s just say I'm an intermediary between you and our God, and I know your future, present, therefore past.
 I know that you’ve recently lost your jobs at Windmill Plant; I also know that you left the House of Orphans at the age of six, and have been living on your own since then.
-That is so terribly wicked, guys!
-We are going through the most decaying times!
-Love is extinct, but hate is not!
+We are going through the most decaying times, boys, but I'm here to offer you new lives!

 ‘There is Hereafter Two also in our minds,’ a usurping voice called out into Ahma and Jovian’s minds.

 Jovian and Ahma listened with open mouths.
 They had no doubt now that the woman could read their minds.
-She, most likely was in the possession of a high-class thought-device.
+She, most likely was in the possession of a high-class thought-reader, activated.

-“Now approach, so I can give you some instructions, boys,” she said, even more assurance added to her voice.
+“Now approach, so I can give you some instructions,” she said, even more assurance added to her voice.

 “Don’t be afraid...
 No one's going to bite you; at least not now.”
-There was a trace of irony in her voice.
+There was a trace of irony in the woman’s voice.